KFGisIT/gsa-bpa-docker-ci-demo/README.md

 ![Notification of Build](slack-notify.png)

-Configuration management is achieved combination of the Drupal install, powered by a dockerfile and managed within the git repository.
+Configuration management is achieved by the combination of the Drupal install, powered by a dockerfile and managed within the git repository.

 ##Background##